skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

 probably about two orders of magnitude faster than it was when I wrote my previous post.
 It's
 [incredible what the V8 team has accomplished][v8].
-If written carefully, V8 JavaScript peformance can beat out most other languages.
+If written carefully, V8 JavaScript performance can beat out most other languages.

 Finally, I also now have much, much better knowledge of JavaScript than I did four years ago.
 I'm not fumbling around like I was before.